Rhedir gan Bangor Business School

 A- to A+ Excellent grasp of the concepts and techniques together with significant evidence of engagement and understanding of the research papers in this area.

-Evaluate the market forces, competitive conditions and regulatory requirements that are shaping bank business models as well as the banking and wider financial industry.
+Evaluate the market forces, competitive conditions and regulatory requirements that are shaping bank business models and strategies as well as the banking and wider financial industry.

 Evaluate the asset-liability management (ALM) process in modern banking firms.